planetwiide/planetwiide/README.md

 # 👋 Hi there !

-- 🌱 My name is Nil (he/him).
-Welcome to my GitHub profile!
-I love Music, Gaming, and Development.
-I live in France.
+- 🌱 Welcome to my GitHub profile!
+My name is planetwide and I love Music, Gaming, and Development.

 ## 👜 Projects